Garden Waste Recycling

 - tree branches (less than 30cm circumference and 1 metre in length)

-- food of any kind (including raw fruit and vegetables and peelings)
+- food of any kind (including raw fruit and vegetables or peelings)

 - no plastic bags of any kind (including bio-degradable/degradable ones)